 Chapter 3 focuses on clarifying definitions and concepts of tasks.
 For the first desideratum of research, the question of theoretical rationality, delimitation, and operationalization of the concept of cognitive requirement arises.
 It is demonstrated in section 3.1 by further distinguishing the concept of task difficulty and complexity.
 The concept of the cognitive requirement was demonstrated in relevant theories, which is beneficial to the following operationalization empirically.
 Finding the main features that affect the cognitive requirement of an accounting task is the purpose in reviewing the literature about the cognitive requirement of tasks (section 3.3).
 In section 3.4, the applicability of the concept of cognitive requirements to accounting tasks is discussed.
-The discussion is currently in progress in the field of accounting tasks.
+The discussion is currently in progress in the field of accounting training objectives, the features of accounting subject, and existing research on accounting tasks.
 Finally, a system category applicable to accounting tasks is constructed.